 Most women aren’t just trying to gain weight, though—they’re trying to build muscle.
 Weight gainers can help with that, too.
 Most weight gainers contain at least one serving of protein (27 grams) and often more (50+ grams).
 We build muscle out of the protein we eat, so eating enough protein can help us gain more muscle, less fat.

 The thing is, carbs can also be super helpful for building muscle.
 Our muscles store carbs in the form of glycogen, and that glycogen makes our muscles fuller and stronger (study, study).
-That’s why The Journal of the International Society of Sports Nutrition recommends getting around half of our calories from carbs when trying to build muscle.
+The Journal of the International Society of Sports Nutrition recommends getting around half of our calories from carbs when trying to build muscle.

 So by combining protein, carbs, and calories, weight gainers can help you gain muscle, strength, and weight, especially if you’re using them while following a good workout program.

 What Results Can You Expect From Weight Gainers As A Woman?

-In a 2002 study by Rozenek et al., the participants were put on a weight training program to stimulate muscle growth.
+In a 2002 study by Rozenek et al., the participants were put on a weight-training program to stimulate muscle growth.
 Some were given a weight gainer, some were given carbohydrate powder, and some weren’t given anything.

 The participants supplementing with weight gainers were able to gain 7.5 pounds of lean mass while losing half a pound of fat, resulting in 7 pounds gained overall.
 The study was eight weeks long, so the weight gainer helped them gain about a pound per week.

 Gaining around 0.5 pounds per week tends to work better for skinny women trying to build muscle.
 If you do that, it’s reasonable to expect about half the results shown in the above study.
-So around 3–4 pounds of muscle in a little under two months.
+So around 3–4 pounds of muscle in under two months.

 We see weight-gain results like that all the time.
-If you’re thinner, you can expect to gain muscle a little bit faster.
+If you’re thinner, you can expect to gain muscle faster.
 If you’re naturally leaner, you might not need to worry as much about gaining fat.
 And if you’re new to lifting, you can expect a period of fast muscle growth when you first start weight training.

-Are Weight Gainers Healthy?
+Are Weight Gainers Healthy For Women?

-The thing is, to get results like we’ve shown above, you don’t need to take weight gainers.
+The thing is, to get results as we’ve shown above, you don’t need to take weight gainers.
 Weight gainers are just a source of protein, carbs, and calories.
 You can get those nutrients from anywhere.
 And if you get more of your calories from unprocessed whole foods, you’ll be getting more vitamins, minerals, fibre, probiotics, and phytonutrients.
 You might make slightly better progress without the weight gainer.

 There’s nothing inherently unhealthy about the ingredients in a weight gainer.
 Gainers are just a mix of: